BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Locke.md

 - He is natural law moralist
 - reason is and ought to be the slave of the passions
 - Morality depends on natural law, and hence on Divine commands, and that the natural foundation of morality consists in natural, but non-moral, goodness and badness.
+He allows natural ‘convenience’, but resolves it into pleasure and advantage without any natural rightness.
 - Voluntarist about relation between God and morality
 - Dismisses Aristotelian metaphysics as hopelessly antiscientifci, primitive, and obscure.
+- The only natural goods are the pleasant (iucundum) and the advantageous (utile)